AsiaShalaldeh/Libro/README.md

 </ul>

 <h3>API Documentation:</h3>
-The API documentation for Libro is available using Postman, a popular API development and testing tool.
-With Postman, you can explore and interact with the Libro APIs directly from your browser.
-The documentation provides details about each API endpoint, the required request parameters, sample request/response payloads, and more.
+The API documentation for Libro is available using Swagger and OpenAPI, industry-standard tools for documenting and exploring APIs.
+With Swagger UI, you can interactively explore the API endpoints, send requests, and view the responses directly from your browser.
+The documentation provides details about each API endpoint, including the required request parameters, sample request/response payloads, and more.

+To access the API documentation, follow these steps:

+1. Start the Libro API application.
+2. Open your browser and navigate to the Swagger UI endpoint: `https://localhost:7283/swagger`.
+3. You will see the Swagger UI interface with a list of available endpoints and detailed documentation for each endpoint.

+Use the Swagger UI to explore the Libro API and test the different functionalities it offers.

+In addition to the Swagger documentation, a Postman collection is also available for the Libro API.
+The Postman collection allows you to import a pre-configured set of API requests into Postman, making it easy to test and interact with the API.
+Import the collection into Postman to quickly access and execute the API requests.

 <h3>Contributing:</h3>